Noah180/test123/rpc.md

     > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "gettxout", "params": ["txid", 1] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

 ## gettransactionreceipt

 requires -logevents to be enabled

 **Argument:**

     1. "hash" (string, required) The contract transaction hash

 **Result:**

     {
       "blockHash":  "XXX"        (String), 32 bytes, the blockhash included this tx.
       "blockNumber": n           (Number), the blocknumber included this transaction.
       "transaction": "XXX":      (String), 32 bytes，the hash of this transaction.
-	    "transactionIndex": n(numberic), the index in the block for this tx.
+      "transactionIndex": n      (numberic), the index in the block for this tx.
-	    "from": "XXX"(String), 20 bytes，the sender address of this tx.
+      "from": "XXX"              (String), 20 bytes，the sender address of this tx.
-	    "to"  : "XXXX"(String), 20 bytes，the receiver address of this tx. if this  address is created by a contract,return null.
+      "to"  : "XXXX"             (String), 20 bytes，the receiver address of this tx. if this  address is created by a contract,return null.
-	    "cumulativeGasUsed": n (numberic), The total amount of gas used after execution of the current transaction "gasUsed": n (numberic), The gas cost alone to execute the current transaction。 "contractAddress": "XXX"(String), 20 bytes，the created contract address. if this tx is created by the contract, return the contract address. else return null.
+      "cumulativeGasUsed": n     (numberic), The total amount of gas used after execution of the current transaction "gasUsed": n (numberic), The gas cost alone to execute the current transaction。 "contractAddress": "XXX"   (String), 20 bytes，the created contract address. if this tx is created by the contract, return the contract address. else return null.
       "logs": []
     }

-**test result:**
+**Test result:**

     [
       {
         "blockHash": "1e34edb316f9c442d1db71ad5bd5376650387c6deb275c63c459b6624880180b",
         "blockNumber": 196529,
         "transactionHash": "acccfb57aaeb94127560f4762d5372af3dcb4faddf9de3b2ce6bde0fdd1d57d5",
         "transactionIndex": 2,
         "from": "83c2436854450b0895d4c1d965720ef5e6a125be",
         "to": "74045ec0dc26ec1861473828bc140ebc4c1f3eff",
         "cumulativeGasUsed": 23619,
         "gasUsed": 23619,
         "contractAddress": "74045ec0dc26ec1861473828bc140ebc4c1f3eff",
         "excepted": "None",
         "log": [
         ]
       }
     ]

 ## importaddress